Probing Conceptual Understanding of Large Visual-Language Models: Introduction

-We develop a benchmark by combining insights from well known tests such as the Peabody Picture test with semantic analysis underpinning knowledge bases such as ConceptNet \cite{speer2017conceptnet}, and comprehension in elementary school education \cite{sahu2022unpacking} to identify three key areas for probing: relations, composition and context.
+We develop a benchmark by combining insights from well-known tests such as the Peabody Picture test, semantic analysis underpinning knowledge bases such as ConceptNet \cite{speer2017conceptnet}, and comprehension in elementary school education \cite{sahu2022unpacking} to identify three key areas for probing: relations, composition, and context (Figure \ref{teaser}).
 Our benchmark could be seen as a computational instantiation of visual comprehension testing along three important fundamental skills.
-These skills form a compact set of necessary, but not sufficient, prerequisites for key tasks such as concept transfer, analysis, evaluation and generation.
+These skills form a compact set of necessary, but not sufficient, prerequisites for key tasks such as concept transfer, analysis, evaluation, and generation.
 They thus provide us a basis for probing comprehension of large V+L models.

-We propose three benchmark datasets, \textit{Probe-R}, \textit{Probe-A}, and \textit{Probe-B}, which focus on (1) object relationships to each other, (2) object's relations to its attributes and (3) object's relationships to its background context (Figure \ref{fig:teaser}).
-Probe-R looks at model understanding of possible object relations by comparing an image to a correct prompt and an incorrect prompt where the predicate is swapped with an \textbf{unlikely relation}.
-If models are high performers in image-text matching, then they demonstrate an underlying understanding of what possible relationships can exist between certain objects.
-Probe-A looks at model understanding of possible attribute-object relations by comparing two images and two prompts where either the attribute is swapped with an antonym or the object is swapped.
-If models are high performers in this paired image-text matching, then they demonstrate an underlying understanding of what attribute assignments to objects looks like, and how to distinguish those visually.
+We propose three benchmark datasets, \textit{Probe-R}, \textit{Probe-C}, and \textit{Probe-B}.
+Probe-R looks at model understanding of possible object relations by comparing an image to a correct prompt and an incorrect prompt where the predicate is swapped with an unlikely relation.
+Probe-C looks at model understanding of possible compositional relations by comparing two images and two prompts where either the composition is swapped with an antonym or the object is swapped.
 Finally, Probe-B looks at model understanding of objects and their relationships to their surroundings by removing background and observing the change in performance.
-If models are high performers in this image-text matching, then they demonstrate a \textbf{lack of} underlying understanding of what environments objects are most often appearing in, and with what other objects they are most often appearing with.
-While this is not a negative, it gives us insight into the underlying mechanisms of how these models may work, favoring object recognition instead of overall scene recognition.